-Billow and breeze, islands and seas, mountains of rain and sun… Sadly we no longer travel to Skye by boat, but the island is still just as spectacular.
+Billow and breeze, islands and seas, mountains of rain and sun… Sadly we no longer have to travel to Skye by boat, but the island is still just as spectacular.
 Here are my favourite things to do on the Isle of Skye.

 Things to do on the Isle of Skye

-The east coast of the Island is where all the ‘big’ stuff’ is and in the height of summer it may feel like a conveyor belt of hire cars, the east coast of Skye will be filled with campervans and tour buses on their day out – but don’t let you put that off.
-You often have the road to yourself and the Old Man of Storr, pretty Portree harbour, the mighty Quiraing and Kilt Rock are well worth a visit.
+- The east coast – in the height of summer it may feel like a conveyor belt of hire cars, the east coast of Skye will be filled with campervans and tour buses on their day out – but don’t let you put that off.
+You often have the road to yourself and the Old Man of Storr, pretty Portree harbour and the mighty Quiraing are well worth a visit.

 - On the west coast – visit Dunvegan Castle, home of Clan MacLeod to learn not only about the history of this clan but also the role of clans today – as well as their most famous member, Dame Flora MacLeod.
 The Castle sits in a stunning location on the seafront, and the gardens are also lovely to wander around.

 - On the south coast – with rolling lush green landscapes and views over the sound to Morar, Knoydart and Glenelg, the Sleat Peninsula is one of Skye’s hidden gems.
 Often bypassed by those arriving on the Skye ferry the peninsula is also one of Skye’s quieter corners – which makes it perfect as a base to explore.